-We plan to continue expanding our in-house solar cell manufacturing capabilities to support our core solar module manufacturing business.
-We expanded our annual solar cell production capacity from 800 MW as of December 31, 2010 to 1.5 GW as of December 31, 2011, 1.6 GW as of December 31, 2012 and June 30, 2013.
-To remain competitive going forward, we intend to further expand our total annual solar cell production capacity.
-However, we only have limited andrecent operating experience in this area and may face significant product development challenges in our solar cell operations.
+We plan to continue expanding our in-house solar cell manufacturing capabilities to support our solar module manufacturing business.
+Our annual solar cell production capacity was at 1.9 GW as of September 30, 2015.
+To remain competitive going forward, we intend to expand our annual solar cell production capacity to meet expected growth in demand for our solar modules.
+However, we only have limited and recent operating experience in this area and may face significant product development challenges in our solar cell operations.
 Manufacturing solar cells is a complex process and we may not be able to produce solar cells of sufficient quality to meet our solar module manufacturing standards.
-Minor deviations in the manufacturing process can cause substantial decreases in yield and in some cases-cause no yield output or production to be suspended.
+Minor deviations in the manufacturing process can cause substantial decreases in yield and in some cases cause no yield output or production to be suspended.
 We will need to make capital expenditures to purchase manufacturing equipment for solar cell production and will also need to make significant investments in research and development to keep pace with technological advances in solar power technology.
-The technologies, designs and customer preferences for solar cells can change rapidly, and solar cell product life cycles are shorter than those for solar modules.
-We also face increased costs to comply with environmental laws and regulations.
 Any failure to successfully develop and maintain cost-effective solar cell manufacturing capability may have a material and adverse effect on our business and prospects.
 For example, we have in the past purchased a large percentage of solar cells from third parties.
-This negatively affected our margins compared with those of our competitors since it is less expensive to produce cells internally than to purchase them from third parties.
 Because third party solar cell purchases are usually made in a period of high demand, prices tend to be higher and availability reduced.